-(Washington, DC) – Congresswoman Annie Kuster (NH-02), the founder and co-chair of the Bipartisan Heroin Task Force, released the following statement on the omnibus government funding legislation which includes more than $3 billion in new opioid funding:
+(Washington, DC) – Today, Congresswoman Annie Kuster (NH-02), the founder and co-chair of the Bipartisan Heroin and Opioid Task Force, applauded the passage of 36 opioid bills in the House of Representatives.

 In The News